readthedocs/readthedocs.org/docs/tutorial/index.rst

 you will access the build logs, otherwise it will take you directly to the documentation.
 When you are satisfied, you can merge the pull request!

+That's the end of the tutorial for now, but you can learn more about the platform starting with our :doc:`/features` page.